 Normally we’re advocates of slower travel, so we rarely debate the idea of flying somewhere to only spend one night.
 But we’ve discussed visiting Tasmania for years and always put it off for “next time.”
 And on our most recent visit to Melbourne it looked like Tasmania would once again be pushed back for a future trip because Bell was very busy, working remotely for her day job, in addition to needing time to catch up with family and friends.
 But then a friend passed away from cancer and it reminded me that time isn’t promised to any of us, so I decided to book a last minute plane ticket to Hobart for a day.
-If you’re thinking the same, here’s a few things to consider, along with tips for making the most of a short visit to Tasmania.
+If you only have one day in Hobart, here’s a few things to consider, along with tips for making the most of a short visit to Tasmania.

 There’s a lot to see in Australia and it’s a vast country.
 Bell’s family spent two months traveling the country in a camper when she was a kid.
 In previous visits and during my year living and working in Melbourne in 2004, I’ve traveled around Victoria, Sydney and a little around New South Wales, Brisbane, the Great Barrier Reef and Daintree Rainforest in Queensland.
 I’ve still not visited Uluru (Ayer’s Rock), the Outback or Western Australia.
 I’ve also never visited Adelaide or Canberra and because each is also only an hour flight from Melbourne, I considered flying to one of those cities instead of Hobart, if there was a drastic difference in the price of last minute plane tickets.
 But there wasn’t, and Australians generally recommend Hobart over Adelaide and Canberra.